- Introduction to Clinical Research Training

 7.16 Discrimination, Harassment, and Student Mistreatment

 Harvard Medical School (HMS) takes issues of mistreatment seriously and aspires to a culture of zero tolerance for instances of abuse, mistreatment, and disrespect.
 HMS is committed to maintaining an environment free from discrimination, sexual harassment, unprofessional relationships, and abuses of authority.
-Harassment on the basis of these characteristics is inconsistent with these principles and violates obligations of non-discrimination imposed by law and Harvard policy.
-Harvard expects that those with whom it deals will comply with all applicable anti-discrimination laws.
+It is the strong and consistent policy of Harvard Medical School to treat all members of our community with respect, to provide an environment conducive to learning and working, and to ensure equal access to rights, privileges and opportunities without regard to race, color, sex, sexual orientation, gender identity, religion, age, national or ethnic origin, political beliefs, veteran status, disability, or any other legally protected category.
+Discrimination or harassment on the basis of these characteristics is inconsistent with Harvard’s principles and policies.
+Harvard expects that all those who interact with members of our community will comply with all applicable anti-discrimination laws.

 Policies on Discrimination and Harassment

 HMS has adopted the University-wide Sexual and Gender-Based Harassment Policy (“University Policy”) and the University’s Procedures for Handling Complaints Involving Students Pursuant to the Sexual and Gender-Based Harassment Policy (“University Procedures”).
 To the extent any existing HMS policies or procedures interfere with compliance with the University Policy and University Procedures, application of such HMS policies and procedures shall be suspended.
 The University Policy states as follows: